lmlepin9/2x2_neutron_production/README.md

 # 2x2_neutron_production

 This repostitory contains auxiliary scripts for the production of neutron source MC files at NERSC.
-It is heavily inspired by the structure of [ND_PRODUCTION](https://github.com/DUNE/ND_Production/tree/main).
+It is heavily inspired by the structure of [ND_PRODUCTION](https://github.com/DUNE/ND_Production/tree/main), and in fact it borrows many of its scripts.

 # Setup the environment